Preparing and Submitting a TESS Proposal

 Starting with proposals accepted in mid-2015, TESS proposals are made available a year after the data are delivered.
 They should be included along with study materials in the OSF pages for each project.
 (If you notice one is missing, please let us know.)

 No. See the introduction for an elaboration of what we mean by an experimental design.
+(As of January 1, 2022, TESS no longer accepts quasi-experiments.)

 The "size" of a TESS experiment is a function of both the length of the experiment and the number of respondents (N).
 The shorter the experiment, the more respondents on which it can be conducted.
 This page provides the maximum N for studies of different length, as well as guidelines for how study length is calculated.
 Note that experiments that involve subsampling will involve some % reduction in the maximum N.